stefanpejcic/clamav-uploads-scanner/README.md

 -----

-This script was initially developed for use with [OpenPanel](https://openpanel.com), but it can be used with any control panel as long as you provide a list of paths to monitor and have Docker and inotify installed.

 ## Install

+This script was initially developed for use with [OpenPanel](https://openpanel.com), but it can be used with any control panel as long as you provide a list of paths to monitor (Docker and inotify will be installed).

 1. clone this repo:
    ```bash